Logo

 In January 2015, Val Kilmer was hospitalized for what his representative said were tests for a possible tumor.

-Val Kilmer reported in 2020 that he had been cancer-free for four years, but he detailed ongoing struggles with medical treatments including the use of a feeding tube to eat.
+Val Kilmer reported in 2020 that he had been cancer-free for four years but continued to struggle with medical treatments, including the use of a feeding tube.